Jimmy Dixon (footballer)

-Jimmy Dixon (born 10 October 1981) is a Liberian former footballer and current assistant coach for Swedish club Assyriska BK.
+Jimmy Dixon (born 10 October 1981) is a Liberian football coach and former player who is assistant coach at Swedish club Assyriska BK.
+A defender, he spent most of his career in Sweden and Turkey.
+Between 1999 and 2012, he made 24 appearances for the Liberia national team.

-Career

 Club career

 Born in Tubmanburg, Dixon began his career with Mark Professionals before moving to Swedish side Floda BoIF in 2000.
 After two seasons, Dixon moved to BK Häcken, spending five seasons at the club and attracting attention from English club Arsenal.
 Dixon signed for Malmö FF in time for the 2007 season, on a three-year contract.
 In 2009, Dixon moved to Turkey, to sign for Manisaspor.

 He re-joined BK Häcken in 2012, before signing for Turkish club Boluspor in January 2013.

 International career

-Dixon made his international debut in 1999, and has appeared in 10 FIFA World Cup qualifiers to date.
+Dixon made his international debut for the Liberia national team in 1999, and appeared in ten FIFA World Cup qualifiers.